Alcohol and cancer

 How much should I drink?

-Cancer Council recommends that people limit their alcohol consumption.
+Cancer Council recommends people drink less alcohol to reduce their risk of cancer.
 Those who do not drink should not take up drinking alcohol.

 What is a standard drink?